 If you try to download an executable file with Internet Explorer while the filter is in effect, the following error message is displayed:

 Other web browsers could give similar messages, or they could just sit there forever expecting the download to start.
-The end result is, the users cannot download programs anymore while they still can use the existing programs!
+The end result is, the users cannot download programs anymore while they still should be able to use the existing programs!

 Attention System Administrators: Folder Guard is enterprise-ready!
 The Folder Guard Administrator's Kit is available now.

-What if at some point you do need to download or install a new program, or remove an exiting one?
-Well, just disable the protection of Folder Guard, perform the task, then re-enable the protection back (no Windows restart required).
+What if, at some point, you do need to download or install a new program, or remove an exiting one?
+Well, just pause the protection of Folder Guard, perform the task, then resume the protection back (no Windows restart required).

-One side effect of the protection we’ve just set up is that the filter will not only prevent downloading the programs, but it will also prevent installing or copying programs from/to the CD or removable drives.
+One side effect of the protection we've just set up is that the filter will not only prevent downloading the programs, but it will also prevent installing or copying programs from/to the CD or removable drives.
 It may be a good thing, or not, depending on your specific requirements.
-If you want the users to be able to run programs from the removable drives while the Stop downloading filter is in effect, you need to create another filter that would specifically allow full access to the executable files located on the removable drives.
-We will discuss it later in a separate article.
+If you want the users to be able to run programs from the removable drives while the Stop common downloads filter is in effect, you need to create another filter that would specifically allow full access to the executable files located on the removable drives.

 - What people are saying about Folder Guard...

 - How to enable or disable test signing mode in Windows